Cinnamon Rolls are the Ultimate Comfort Food!

 - roll out the dough into a rectangle about 12″ by 14″ using a rolling pin

-- Sprinkle dough with the cinnamon sugar mix.
+- sprinkle the dough with the cinnamon sugar mix.

 - Prepare a 9″ x 13″ baking pan with cooking spray or butter